g12mcgov/StudyBug/README.md

 		2015-01-08 22:22:14 [ MainThread ] [ INFO ] :  successfully sent mail
 		2015-01-08 22:22:14 [ MainThread ] [ INFO ] : --------------------

-This is a block taken when all the rooms were booked between the designated times.
+This is a block taken when StudyBug actively sought out 2 available time slots and automatically booked them.
+As you can see, the logging is very verbose, but this is to give us developers clarity when identifying and tracking bugs.

 These logs are stored in the <code>log/logs</code> directory, under the alias <code>studybug.log</code>.